 We are also introduced to several other characters, including Dante, the skateboarding dinosaur, Peaches, who proudly declares herself the “first monkey to slip on a banana peel in space,” and Fred, a bison who is nonbinary.

 Fred’s introduction in the trailer is brief, as they tell Ridley that she’s “going to need a bison bodyguard,” presumably referring to themself.
 But Fred’s inclusion is significant, as they are the first nonbinary character to appear in one of Netflix’s kids’ shows.

 In the past few years, there has been an increase in nonbinary characters in kids’ television, such as Odee, the Okapi in the upcoming third season of Madagascar: A Little Wild.
 Double Trouble from Netflix’s She-Ra is also nonbinary, though that show is aimed at a slightly older audience than Ridley Jones.

-Fred appears to be one of the primary supporting characters in Ridley Jones, which represents another major milestone in LGBTQ representation in media.
-Show creator Chris Nee, who also made Doc McStuffins, said that he wanted to emphasize the importance of inclusivity with his new series.
+Fred appears to be one of the primary supporting characters in Ridley Jones, which represents another major milestone in LGBTQ+ representation in media.
+Show creator Chris Nee, who also made Doc McStuffins, said that she wanted to emphasize the importance of inclusivity with her new series.

 Ridley Jones premieres July 13 on Netflix.

 This article was originally published on